 Basic personal amount

-A child can earn interest in their savings account and not pay income tax if the amount earned is less than the ” basic personal amount.”
+The basic personal amount (BPA) is a non-refundable tax credit that lets individuals earn a certain amount of income before paying federal income tax.
+This means a child can earn interest in their savings account and not pay income tax if the amount earned is below the basic personal amount.

-The government has made an exception to the basic personal amount tax exemption, however, and this is known as the “kiddie tax.”
+The government has made an exception to the basic personal amount tax credit, however, and this is known as the “kiddie tax.”

 What’s the kiddie tax in Canada?

-Under section 120.4 (known as the “kiddie tax“) dividends sent from a private company to children under the age of 18 are taxed at the highest federal tax rate, so long as those children have a parent residing in Canada.
-For perspective, the highest federal income tax rate for the 2025 tax year is 33%!
+Under section 120.4 (known as the “kiddie tax”), dividends sent from a private company to children under the age of 18 are taxed at the highest federal tax rate, so long as those children have a parent residing in Canada.
+For perspective, the highest federal income tax rate for the 2026 tax year is 33%!

-On a positive note, the kiddie tax in Canada does not apply to capital gains.
+On a positive note, the kiddie tax in Canada doesn’t apply to regular interest or capital gains.
 Plus, children can use the dividend tax credit to lower the amount of tax they owe.
 No other tax credits can be similarly used, though, including the basic personal amount.

 If you intend to use your child’s savings account to house dividends from a private company, make sure you understand the tax obligations this will cause.